-Dropout rates decreased for Native American students at both high-density and low-density schools in SY20 in comparison to SY19.
-However, the dropout rate was 6% for Native American students in low-density schools which is higher than those in high-density schools (4%).
+Dropout rates increased for Native American students at both high-density and low-density schools in SY21 in comparison to SY20.
+The dropout rate was 11% for Native American students in both low-density schools and high-density schools.

-Out of 1,496 Arizona students that dropped out in SY20, 135 of them were Native American students.
+Out of 244 students, 20 of them were Native American students.
 When comparing the long-term expelled or suspended percentage among ethnic groups with total population, Native American students comprised only 4% of the total population.
-However, Native American students comprised 9% of the long-term expelled or suspended population in AZ.
+However, Native American students comprised 8% of the long-term expelled or suspended population in AZ.

-The Office of Indian Education (OIE) underwent a restructure and began developing a strategic plan using Indigenous Knowledge Systems and community-based strengths as its basis.
-During 2020, OIE was limited in its activities (site visits, trainings, and conferences) due to the in-person shutdowns because of the COVID-19 virus.
-The pandemic elevated existing gaps in support for our Native American communities - and this elevated awareness provided several collaboration opportunities across our agency to address these gaps.
+The Arizona Department of Education's Office of Indian Education (OIE) experienced a restructure in 2020 providing improved support to Arizona's Native American students.
+This restructure elevated the OIE leadership and provided additional staff.
+Additionally, OIE began developing a strategic plan using Indigenous Knowledge Systems as its basis.
+During 2020, OIE was limited in its activities (site visits, trainings, and conferences) due to the inperson shutdowns because of the COVID-19 virus.
+The COVID pandemic elevated existing gaps in support for our Native American communities.
+This elevated awareness provided several agency collaboration opportunities to address these gaps.
 OIE assisted with critical needs around, food security, safety, and wellness.
+The on-going efforts provides the necessary resources to uplift Indigenous communities and their students to achieve academic excellence and holistic health.